MicrosoftDocs/mixed-reality/mixed-reality-docs/text-in-unity.md

 # Text in Unity

 Text is one of the most important components in holographic apps.
-To display text in Unity, there are two types of text components you can use — UI Text and 3D Text Mesh.
-By default they appear blurry and are too big.
+To display text in Unity, there are three types of text components you can use — UI Text, 3D Text Mesh, and Text Mesh Pro.
+By default UI Text and 3D Text Mesh appear blurry and are too big.
 You need to tweak a few variables to get sharp, high-quality text that has a manageable size in HoloLens.
 By applying scaling factor to get proper dimensions when using the UI Text and 3D Text Mesh components, you can achieve better rendering quality.

 ![How to get sharp and beautiful text](images/hug-text-02-640px.png)<br>
 *Blurry default text in Unity*